meilisearch/documentation/learn/advanced/indexation.md

 - Adding new documents in smaller batches
 - Increasing your machine's RAM
-- Improving indexation performance as described in the previous section.
-Notable exception: increasing payload size, as recommended on item #3, is not advised if you are experiencing memory-related issues
+- Improving indexation performance [as described in the previous section](#improving-indexation-performance).
+Notable exception: increasing payload size is not advised if you are experiencing memory-related issues